odewit8/odewit8.github.io/_pages/about.md

 ======
 <!-- <p style='text-align: justify;'>
 </p> -->
 I am currently a final year PhD student at the University of Cambridge.
 In Cambridge, I am affiliated with the Department of Applied Mathematics and Theoretical Physics ([DAMTP](https://www.damtp.cam.ac.uk/)).
-In Oxford, I am a Recognised Visiting Student at the [Mathematical Institute](https://www.maths.ox.ac.uk/), where my PhD supervisor is, [Maria Bruna](https://people.maths.ox.ac.uk/bruna/). x
+In Oxford, I am a Recognised Visiting Student at the [Mathematical Institute](https://www.maths.ox.ac.uk/), where my PhD supervisor is, [Maria Bruna](https://people.maths.ox.ac.uk/bruna/).

 Research
 ======